JessChen0/Student_Portfolio/README.md

 # 👋 Hi, I'm Jessica Chen
 **M.S.
 Data Science Student @ CUNY | Finance & Operations Professional**

-I am a part-time data science student and financial manager based in New York City, focused on the intersection of **technical documentation, AI governance, and strategic oversight**.
+I am a part-time data science student and financial manager based in New York City.
+I am interested in the intersection of **technical documentation, AI governance, and strategic oversight**.
 My interest is in translating complex data into actionable policy and operational frameworks.

 ---